33 Real Christmas Gifts for 14 Year Old Boys

 PUMA Kids' Trifold Wallet

-Why we like it: Money actually stays organized now
+Why I like it: Money actually stays organized now

 I bought this when my son started biking to the corner store with his allowance crumpled in pockets.
 The PUMA logo mattered more than I expected—he transferred everything from his old Minecraft wallet immediately, arranging bills by denomination in the main compartment.